thoas/picfit/README.rst

 * key/value in-memory store
 * file system storage

-An image is processed and uploaded asynchronously to the storage.
+An image is processed from your source storage (``src``) and uploaded asynchronously to this storage.

 An unique key is generated and stored in a in-memory key/value store to process a dedicated request one time.